Theatre at the cinema

 From time to time, theatres like the National do live broadcasts of plays to cinemas around the country.
 Cinemas in our area screening National Theatre broadcasts are the Newbury Vue, Newbury Corn Exchange, Basingstoke Odeon, Henley Regal Picturehouse, Didcot Cineworld and Oxford Phoenix Picturehouse.
 Check with your local cinema to see if they're screening the productions.
 Times shown are at Newbury Vue and Corn Exchange; for non-live showings, times at other locations may differ.

-at The Corn Exchange, Newbury and Vue Newbury
+Follies, 16th November, 19:00 at the Corn Exchange, Newbury and Vue Newbury

 An NT Live production.
 Stephen Sondheim’s legendary musical is staged for the first time at the National Theatre and broadcast live to cinemas.
 New York, 1971.
 There’s a party on the stage of the Weismann Theatre.
 Tomorrow the iconic building will be demolished.
 Thirty years after their final performance, the Follies girls gather to have a few drinks, sing a few songs and lie about themselves.